Irfan-Chowdhury/short-url-generator/README.md

 - <b>Display all Short URLs:</b> <br>
 Created another page to display all shortened URL information, including the creation date and the total number of hits.
 The data is sorted in descending order by the creation date.

+- <b>Count total clicks :</b> <br>
+Created another feature to check how much click on a specific short url

 ## Configuration
 - PHP-8.1
 - Laravel-10